IBM-MIL/WatsonWeatherBot/README.md

  App started
  ```

-14. Type `/weather What are the current weather conditions?`
+14. Type in your Slack channel: `/weather What are the current weather conditions?`

  If it worked properly, you should get a similar response: